eirrgang/gmxapi/python_packaging/documentation/reference/datamodel.rst

 1. does not implement the _gmxapi_future interface
 2. is iterable
 3. not isinstace(arg, (str, bytes)
+4. meets the following criteria

-4a. is not a generator and has dimensionality that is greater than the consuming input 4b. is a generator or has dimensionality greater than the consuming input 4c.
+  1. is not a generator and has dimensionality that is greater than the consuming input
+  2. is a generator or has dimensionality greater than the consuming input
+  3. ...

 Note: This implies that numpy.ndarray requires explicit wrapping to avoid being considered as ensemble input.